clairexen/riscv-fanfic/riscv-aux/riscv-aux.md

 Part2 is my proposed solution to the problem described in part 1.

-Part 3 discusses a possible standard hardware interface that could be used to create portable accelerator IPs that works with many different RISC-V cores.
+Part 3 describes an S-mode extension that could help manage shared hardware resources.

 Part 1: Auxiliary functions and auxiliary state